Last Updated on January 2, 2021 by Lori Geurin

 How To Eat Chia Seeds

-If you want to get the greatest nutritional value from your chia seeds you may want to grind or soak them.
+If you want to gain the most nutritional value from your chia seeds you may want to grind or soak them.
 This makes their rich nutrients more readily available for absorption.

 - Mix about 1.5 tablespoons of chia seeds in a glass with 1 cup of water.